Safety with trees near power lines

 Trees near your service line

-You must arrange for an approved contractor to trim trees if they’re within 4m of the line.
+Working near power lines is dangerous, so you must arrange for an approved contractor to trim trees within 4m of your service line.

 Contact your retailer (the company you pay your power bill to) to arrange for a free temporary disconnection so your contractor can work safely.
 Your retailer will need at least 24 hours notice.